-Today was different; I figured out how to get from Amsterdam river dock to Rijksmuseum!
+It wasn’t too difficult to figure out how to get from Amsterdam river dock to Rijksmuseum!
+My day in Amsterdam just took a new turn.

 After you exit from the dock, turn right.
 That’s a no-brainer.
 Don’t cross the street but continue along the light-colored sidewalk in front of the river ships.
 Look straight ahead and you’ll see Amsterdam Centraal Station.